art049/odmantic/docs/fields.md

     It's possible to enable this behavior with the `parse_doc_with_default_factories` [Config](modeling.md#advanced-configuration) option.

-!!! tip
-    For `typing.Optional` fields, `None` is already set as the default value

 !!! warning "Default values validation"
     Currently the default values are not validated yet during the model creation.